bpzimmerman/Friend-Finder/README.md

 ### Overview

-This application will take in the user's answers to a short, 10-question quiz, complare them to the current "friends", and will return the best match (the "friend" with the least cumulative difference between the individual answers).
+This application will take in the user's answers to a short, 10-question quiz, compare them to the current "friends", and will return the best match (the "friend" with the least cumulative difference between the individual answers).

 ### Instructions